Enhance your experience with the desktop app for Google Books on WebCatalog for Mac, Windows, Linux.

 The Google Books initiative has been hailed for its potential to offer unprecedented access to what may become the largest online body of human knowledge and promoting the democratization of knowledge.
 However, it has also been criticized for potential copyright violations, and lack of editing to correct the many errors introduced into the scanned texts by the OCR process.

 As of October 2015, the number of scanned book titles was over 25 million, but the scanning process has slowed in American academic libraries.
 Google estimated in 2010 that there were about 130 million distinct titles in the world, and stated that it intended to scan all of them.
 As of October 2019, Google celebrated 15 years of Google Books and provided the number of scanned books as more than 40 million titles.Google Book's scanning efforts have been subject to litigation, including Authors Guild v.
 Google, a class-action lawsuit in the United States.
 This was a major case that came close to changing copyright practices for orphan works in the United States.

-Disclaimer: We are not affiliated, associated, authorized, endorsed by or in any way officially connected to Google Books except for the fact that we use their websites to develop and provide you this app.
+Disclaimer: WebCatalog is not affiliated, associated, authorized, endorsed by or in any way officially connected to Google Books.
 All product names, logos, and brands are property of their respective owners.